[Moderate revision–posted 3/12/18 (replaces 7/21/15 edition)]

-REVIEW: This OP will be reviewed in November of odd-numbered years by the Managing Director of Accounting Services and the Senior Associate Vice President for Research with substantive changes forwarded to the Vice President for Research, the Assistant Vice President and Controller, and the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in November of odd-numbered years by the Managing Director of Accounting Services and the Managing Director of the Office of Research Services with substantive revisions forwarded to the Vice President for Research and the Vice President for Administration & Finance and Chief Financial Officer.

 1. Federal Regulations

 As a recipient of federal funding, Texas Tech University (TTU) is required by 2 CFR Part 200Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) to monitor the activities of subrecipients.
 This policy applies to all federal and state of Texas subawards and may be extended to all subawards without regard to the primary funding source (individual elements may not be applied to subawards issued or modified prior to the implementation of the Uniform Guidance).
 Specifically, TTU's responsibilities include:

 a.
 Informing the subrecipient of all applicable federal laws and regulations and all appropriate flow-down provisions from the prime agreement;